The Inshore Patrol Flotilla

 6 February 2025

-Created in early 1943, the Inshore Patrol Flotilla brought together the ‘informal’ fleets in Dartmouth and the Helford into a unified command under Lt Cdr Nigel Warington Smyth.
-At one time or another, the fleet included the following (in approximate order of commissioning):1
+Created in early 1943, the Inshore Patrol Flotilla brought together the ‘informal’ fleets in Dartmouth and the Helford into a unified command under Lt Cdr Nigel Warington Smyth although there continued to be a rough division of responsibility for different craft between SIS and SOE.
+At one time or another, the fleet included the following:1

-MFV 2013 Mutin -a 62ft/60-ton yawl French sailing/auxiliary vessel of the tunny type, suited to working in deep waters which had been used by the French Navy as a sail training ship.
+MFV 2013 Mutin (SOE) -a 62ft/60-ton yawl French sailing/auxiliary vessel of the tunny type, suited to working in deep waters which had been used by the French Navy as a sail training ship.
 The first vessel to be added to the SOE Helford fleet in 1940.
 Originally the Base ship for the SOE, she was replaced by Roger Juliette when she left for the Mediterranean in November 1942.
-She returned from the Mediterranean in November 1944 and was discharged in March 1945.
+She returned from the Mediterranean in November 1944 and was handed back to the French on 25 Feb 1945.
+She is believed still to be in commission in the French Navy as a sail training ship (2025).

-MFV 2014 Ste Denise-Louise another 62ft French sailing aux fishing vessel but of the N Coast type.
-The second vessel to be added to the SOE Helford fleet.
-She was severely damaged when she hit a ledge in the Isles of Scilly, was re-floated and towed back to Penzance where she was used ‘as a boarding vessel’.
+MFV 2014 Ste Denise-Louise a 62ft French sailing aux fishing vessel built in Ostend and therefore deemed unsuitable for work in Brittany.
+The second vessel to be added to the SOE Helford fleet. she was involved in two operations: an unsuccessful reconnaissance in April 1941 (G3/SR3) and another reconnaissance in May 1942 (MAC) when she was attacked by aircraft.
+She was severely damaged when she hit a ledge in the Isles of Scilly in 1943.
+She was re-floated and towed back to Penzance where she was used ‘as a boarding vessel’.

-MFV 2017 Sérénini – a 65ft sailing auxiliary French fishing vessel of the trawler type.
+MFV 2017 Sérénini – a 65ft Fecamp trawler – a sailing auxiliary French fishing vessel.
 She was the third vessel to be added to the SOE Helford fleet.
 She sailed for the Mediterranean in company with Mutin in November 1942.
+Her fate is unknown.

 RAF 360 – the air sea rescue launch which was the workhorse of the Inshore Patrol Flotilla’s activities

-Roger Juliette (the spelling varies with some sources using Roger Juliet) – the SOE floating headquarters and accommodation ship until March 1945.
+Roger Juliette (the spelling varies with some sources using Roger Juliet) – a French ketch/auxiliary coaster.
+The SOE floating headquarters and accommodation ship until March 1945.
+Her fate is not known.

 Two ships at anchor in the Helford, probably Roger Juliette, the SOE Headquarters ship in the foreground

-MFV 2032 Trebouliste – an 80ft sailing auxiliary French fishing vessel of the large crabber type.
+MFV 2032 Trebouliste (SOE) – an 80ft, 119 ton, sailing auxiliary French fishing vessel or Mauritanian langoustier.
+She arrived in Cornwall with 108 men of the French Airforce pilot training establishment.
 Used as an accommodation and store ship.
 She is first mentioned in the Logbook in October 1942 and lastly in November 1944.
+He fate is unknown.

 Probably MFV 2032 Trebouliste at anchor in the Helford

-Le Clipper – similar to Mutin but engineless, she was used as a store ship in the Helford.
-Arrived ‘in an extremely dirty condition’ in May 1943.
+Le Clipper (SOE) – an Ile de Groix sailing tunnyman similar to Mutin but engineless.
+During operation SHAMROCK in November 1940, she was captured by a submarine – HMS Talisman – and taken to Falmouth.
+She arrived in the Helford ‘in an extremely dirty condition’ in May 1943 and was used as a store ship.
 She was handed over to the salvage authorities in November 1943.

 HMY Sunbeam II, the headquarters of the Inshore Patrol Flotilla, moored in the Helford (Courtesy of Secret Flotillas)

-La Brise -an Audierne mackerel drifter which fished out of Newlyn.
-She arrived in May 1944 and was then wrecked off St Ives in January 1945.
+La Brise -a Douarnenez malamok.
+She was involved in an unsuccessful SIS mission in December 1942 (HATCHET) but then went fishing out of Newlyn.
+She joined the Flotilla in May 1944 and was wrecked off St Ives in January 1945.

-Pourquoi-pas? – a sloop-rigged fishing boat (also referred to as a sand barge) owned by Jacques Guéguen who made several crossings in here in 1940/41 bringing across stragglers from the Allied Expeditionary Force and refugees.
+Pourquoi-pas?
+(SOE) – a sloop-rigged fishing boat (also referred to as a sand barge) owned by Jacques Guéguen who made several crossings in her in 1940/41 bringing across stragglers from the Allied Expeditionary Force and refugees.
 Was handed over to Port Navas Boatyard for re-conditioning in February 1945.

-1. From various sources, including the Helford Base Logbook National Archives HS 8/830
+1. Derived from various sources, including the Helford Base Logbook National Archives HS 8/830.
+Pictures from National Archives sources unless otherwise accredited